KhushbuRamoliya/MachineLearning/README.md

-📘 Machine Learning Case Study Notebook
-📌 Overview

-This repository contains a practice notebook completed as part of a classroom case study on basic Machine Learning models using Python.

-The purpose of this notebook is to understand how different ML algorithms work through small, structured datasets.

-🧠 Topics Covered

-The notebook includes hands-on implementation of:

-Linear Regression (Predict continuous values)

-Logistic Regression (Binary classification)

-K-Means Clustering (Customer segmentation)

-Hierarchical Clustering (Product grouping)

-📊 Case Study Scenarios

-The models were applied to simple business examples such as:

-Predicting salary based on experience

-Predicting customer purchase behavior

-Predicting student pass/fail

-Customer segmentation

-Product grouping

-🛠 Tools Used

-Python

-Pandas

-NumPy

-Matplotlib

-Scikit-Learn

-🎯 Learning Objective

-This notebook focuses on:

-Understanding supervised vs unsupervised learning

-Defining features (X) and target (y)

-Training models

-Making predictions

-Interpreting outputs in business terms

-📎 Notes

-This is a practice case study for learning purposes and does not use real-world production data.

-👩‍💻 Author
+# 📊 Machine Learning Case Study – Multiple Notebooks

+## 📌 Overview

+This repository contains multiple Jupyter notebooks created as part of a Machine Learning case study.

+Each notebook focuses on a specific ML model and includes 4–5 small business-style practice problems.

+The goal of this case study is to understand how different Machine Learning algorithms work and how to interpret results in practical business scenarios.

+---

+Each notebook includes:
+- Dataset creation
+- Model training
+- Prediction
+- Visualization
+- Business interpretation

+---

+## 🧠 Models Covered

+### 🔹 Linear Regression
+Used for predicting continuous values (e.g., salary, house price).

+### 🔹 Logistic Regression
+Used for binary classification (e.g., pass/fail, buy/not buy).

+### 🔹 K-Means Clustering
+Used for grouping customers based on similarity.

+### 🔹 Hierarchical Clustering
+Used for grouping products based on price and demand.

+---

+## 🎯 Learning Objectives

+Through these notebooks, I practiced:

+- Defining features (`X`) and targets (`y`)
+- Training supervised models
+- Performing unsupervised clustering
+- Making predictions
+- Visualizing results
+- Interpreting outputs in business terms

+---

+## 🛠 Technologies Used

+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Scikit-Learn

+---

+## 📎 Note

+These notebooks are part of a structured learning case study and are intended to demonstrate understanding of foundational Machine Learning concepts.

+---

+## 👩‍💻 Author

 Khushbu Ramoliya
-M.Eng – Electrical & Computer Engineering
+Master of Engineering – Electrical & Computer Engineering

-That’s it.
-Clean.
-Academic.
-Honest.

-If you want, I can also:

-Make it even shorter (minimal version)

-Make it more student-style

-Or slightly polished for GitHub portfolio without overselling it 😊

-Or slightly polished for GitHub portfolio without overselling it 😊

-Perfect 😄 — we’ll make it portfolio-ready but not exaggerated.
-Clean, confident, and honest.

-You can copy-paste this directly into your README.md:

-📊 Machine Learning Fundamentals – Case Study Notebook 📌 Overview

-This repository contains a practice notebook completed as part of a Machine Learning case study.

-The objective was to implement and understand foundational ML models using small, structured datasets and interpret the results in simple business terms.

-This is a learning-focused project demonstrating core concepts rather than a production-level system.

-🧠 Models Implemented
-🔹 Linear Regression

-Predict continuous values (e.g., salary based on years of experience).

-🔹 Logistic Regression

-Binary classification (e.g., purchase prediction, student pass/fail).

-🔹 K-Means Clustering

-Customer segmentation based on numerical features.

-🔹 Hierarchical Clustering

-Product grouping based on similarity between features.

-🛠 Technologies Used

-Python

-Pandas

-NumPy

-Matplotlib

-Scikit-Learn

-🎯 Key Learning Outcomes

-Through this case study, I practiced:

-Defining features (X) and target (y)

-Training supervised and unsupervised models

-Making predictions

-Interpreting outputs in business context

-Visualizing model results

-Understanding differences between regression, classification, and clustering

-📊 Example Business Scenarios

-Salary prediction based on experience

-Customer purchase behavior prediction

-Academic performance prediction

-Customer segmentation

-Product performance grouping

-📎 Note

-This notebook is intended for educational purposes to demonstrate understanding of core Machine Learning concepts.

-👩‍💻 Author

-Khushbu Ramoliya
-Master of Engineering – Electrical & Computer Engineering Aspiring Data Analyst / Data Engineer
+Aspiring Data Analyst / Data Engineer